cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/system-requirements.md

 Download and save the DC/OS setup file to your bootstrap node.
 This file is used to create your customized DC/OS build file.
 Contact your sales representative or sales@mesosphere.com to obtain the DC/OS setup file.

-### Docker Nginx
+### Docker Nginx (advanced installer)

-Install the Docker Nginx image:
+For advanced install only, install the Docker Nginx image with this command:

     $ sudo docker pull nginx

 ## Cluster nodes

-Before installing DC/OS, you must ensure that all of your cluster nodes have the following prerequisites.
+Before installing DC/OS by using the advanced installer, you must ensure that all of your cluster nodes have the following prerequisites.
 The cluster nodes are designated Mesos masters and agents during installation.

-### Data compression
+### Data compression (advanced installer)

 You must have the <a href="http://www.info-zip.org/UnZip.html" target="_blank">UnZip</a>, <a href="https://www.gnu.org/software/tar/" target="_blank">GNU tar</a>, and <a href="http://tukaani.org/xz/" target="_blank">XZ Utils</a> data compression utilities installed on your cluster nodes.